jadebutler/EbbFlow/README.md

   Jade Butler is an animation major from massachusetts.
 She enjoys watching cheesy netflix movies and drinking copious amounts of tea.
-When she isn't drawing, she spends her time reading everything from Tolstoy TO Y.a and listening to musical theatre soundtracks.
+When she isn't drawing, she spends her time reading everything from Tolstoy to Y.a and listening to musical theatre soundtracks.